 Regionally, segregation is on the rise.
 Dissimilarity Index values for Non-White/White and Black/White are nearly identical to the 1990 values.
 These values dipped slightly in 2010 and then rose again between 2010 and the present.
 Since 1990, the Dissimilarity Index values have increased for Hispanic/White and Asian or Pacific Islander/White.
 The Dissimilarity Index values for Non-White/White, Hispanic/White, and Asian or Pacific Islander/White all correspond to medium levels of segregation.
-The Dissimilarity Index values across all ethnic groups in relation to White residents have also decreased since 1990.
+The Dissimilarity Index value for Black/White corresponds to a high level of segregation.
+The Exposure Index values across all ethnic groups in relation to White residents have also decreased since 1990.
 Exposure Index values of minority groups in relation to other minority groups have increased since 1990.
 These values, taken together with the Dissimilarity Index values, indicate that while minority populations are becoming more segregated from White populations, minorities are becoming less isolated with respect to other minorities.